 Do I need a lawyer for my VA disability appeal?

 You are not required to hire a lawyer for your VA disability appeal.
 However, we highly suggest you hire an experienced veterans benefits lawyer.
 Woods & Woods has the resources to hire psychologists, doctors, and vocational experts to help win your VA disability appeal.
-Many VSO’s and veterans organizations can help veterans appeal but many can’t offer the experts and reports often needed to prove a VA disability appeal.
+Many VSO and veterans organizations can help veterans appeal but many don’t have access to the experts and reports often needed to prove a VA disability appeal.

 You are not alone in needing to appeal your VA disability decision.
 The Washington Times reports that 80% of Gulf War veterans claims were denied.
 The VA cited “inadequate and insufficient evidence” as the reason these claims were denied.

 Can I afford a VA disability appeal lawyer?

 Yes!
 Many veterans are under the impression that they cannot afford a VA disability appeal lawyer; that is dead wrong.
 Woods & Woods never charges a penny unless you win your VA disability appeal.
 Our fee is a percentage of the backpay won and case expenses.
 Our lawyers will not touch your future benefits.
 If you lose your VA disability appeal, you owe us nothing.

 Why call Woods & Woods VA disability appeal lawyers?

 Since 1985, Woods & Woods has aggressively represented injured and disabled people.
 Our law firm has helped thousands of veterans and their family members with their VA disability appeals.
 Our highly-trained staff knows VA disability appeal law and fights for veterans everyday.
 For your free legal consultation on VA disability appeals, please fill out the online contact form or call toll-free (866) 232-5777.